 This way, you can take the responses and prepare what’s basically a SWOT analysis of the company’s local sales process and present it during your interview.
 And that’s the type of strategy that immediately separates you in the eyes of a hiring manager.

 Do the extra 5%.
 Granted, there’s only so much you can do to differentiate yourself.
-But while 95% of interview prep is identical, that remaining piece can make all the difference.
+But while 95% of interview prep is identical, that last piece can make all the difference.

 Besides the SWOT analysis, how about reaching out to some of the company’s current employees on LinkedIn?
 Ask for a few minutes of their time and many of them will gladly agree.
 Afterward, make sure it’s okay for you to mention the conversation in your interview.